 Admiral Taverns Pubs Code Compliance Officer and Compliance Report

 Our Compliance Officer oversees our compliance with the Pubs Code and prepares an Annual Compliance Report which provides a detailed and accurate account of Admiral’s compliance with the code.
 The Compliance Report will highlight any identified breaches that have occurred and where necessary, what we have done to remedy that breach and ensure that it is not repeated.
-To view Admiral Taverns Compliance Report for the period 21st July 2016 to 31st March 2018 please click here.
+To view Admiral Taverns Compliance Report from 1st April 2018 to 31st March 2019 please click here.

 To contact our Pubs Code compliance officer please email: email@example.com